Identillect Technologies (CVE:ID) Stock Price Up 100% – Should You Buy?

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report) shares traded up 100% on Friday .
-The company traded as high as C$0.01 and last traded at C$0.01.
-367,080 shares traded hands during trading, an increase of 72% from the average session volume of 213,579 shares.
+(CVE:ID – Get Free Report)’s share price was up 100% during trading on Saturday .
+The stock traded as high as C$0.01 and last traded at C$0.01.
+Approximately 367,080 shares changed hands during trading, an increase of 72% from the average daily volume of 213,579 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Corp. develops an email encryption software solution.
 It offers Delivery Trust, an email encryption technology that targets organizations of various sizes, as well as individuals, including medical professionals, insurance companies, accountants, lawyers, real estate agents, and educators in the United States and Mexico.